lewis6991/satellite.nvim/README.md

 require('satellite').setup()
 ```

-If using [packer.nvim][packer] Satellite can be setup directly in the plugin spec:
+If using [packer.nvim] Satellite can be setup directly in the plugin spec:

 ```lua
 use {